 Moreover, in order to hit the ball out of the park with your LinkedIn social media marketing, you should consider seeking the help of social media marketing companies.
 People who specialize in this field will help you get better results at a faster rate.
 Moreover, this way, you’ll have at least one less thing to worry about.

 Video is one of the best tools available at your disposal when it comes to marketing.
 Its effectiveness can be gauged from the fact that people retain 95% of a message from watching it on video while only 10% of a message is retainable when reading it in a text format.

-This has been one of the most used and successful B2B marketing strategies during COVID and its results speak for itself.
+This has been one of the most used and successful B2B marketing strategies during COVID and its results speak for themselves.

 In order to understand the significance of video marketing in 2021, here are some trends by Oberlo to give you a better picture: